FerretDB/FerretDB/website/blog/_guide/YYYY-MM-DD.blog-template.md

 ---
 slug: url-slug-of-post # the URL slug of the blog post with dashes instead of spaces
-title: "This is the title of the FerretDB Blog post"
+title: 'This is the title of the FerretDB Blog post'
 author: Firstname Lastname
 author_url: # link to website or GitHub account
 author_image_url: # link to author profile image (optional – please remove this line if you don't want to use an author image.
 See below for more info)